-^{}According to CalPERS funding requirement annual valuation report, CRA/LA-DLA's required contribution for 2016 also included unfunded liability (UAL) payment of \$3,583,000.
+^{}According to CalPERS funding requirement annual valuation report, CRA/LA-DLA's required contributions for 2017 and 2016 also included unfunded liability (UAL) payment of \$3,519,000 and \$3,583,000, respectively.
 The UAL payment is not included in the calculation of Contributions as a Percentage of Covered-Employee Payroll.